Urban Ecology: Westringia (Native Rosemary)

 Yes Excellent Support

-The compact and fine-textured foliage of Westringia provides cover and can support small insect populations—particularly spiders, beetles, and tiny leaf-feeding insects, while the flowers attract pollinating insects.
+The compact and fine-textured foliage of Westringia provides cover and is well known support small invertebrates such as spiders, beetles, and tiny leaf-feeding insects, while the flowers attract pollinating insects.
 This in turn attracts small insectivorous birds such as thornbills or wrens in more naturalistic or mixed plantings.

 Pollen Feeding Insects